 The Fetch back to server button will automatically download the backup archive from the remote location and store it again on your server.
-This allows you to easily import backup archives stored on a remote location back to your server's storage so that you can easily restore them on the same or a different site.
-If you are using S3, please make sure that the user credentials you have supplied have enough privileges for the files to be downloaded (i.e. they don't grant write-only access to the bucket).
+This is typically necessary when you want to restore a backup archive: you can only restore backup archives stored locally on your server.
+Please note that this requires download privileges for the third party storage service user you have set up in the backup profile.
+If you are using a service with fine-grained access control such as Amazon S3 it is possible that this will fail.
 Also make sure that you have adequate free disk space on your server for the operation to complete.